pandolfoedoardo/stochastic-finance-projects/project-1/README.md

-The project aims at providing the price of a Call by using the (static) binomial model and compare it with the market quotes
+The project aims at providing the price of a Call on IBIT (with strike 3 and 6 months)  by using the (static) binomial model and compare it with the market quotes.
+The report explains also the theretical details